buutrg/PRSmix/README.md

 - pgs_folder: Directory to folder contain each PGS per-allele SNP effect sizes ending with .txt
 - pgs_list: File contain suffixes of file names (ends with .txt) of single PGS on each line.
 The files must exist in the pgs_folder folder
 - out: Filename of the output for the weight file

 ```

-For example, in the directory *~/allPGScatalog/*, there are per-allele SNP effect sizes: PGS000001.txt PGS000002.txt.
+For example, in the directory *~/allPGScatalog/*, there are files of per-allele SNP effect sizes: PGS000001.txt PGS000002.txt.
+Each of the PGS will contains 3 columns: SNP, A1, BETA represent SNP ID, Effect allele and effect size

 The pgs_list *~/example/allscoresID.txt* file will contain:

 ```
 PGS000001.txt
 PGS000002.txt
 ```

-Each of the PGS will contains 3 columns: SNP, A1, BETA represent SNP ID, Effect allele and effect size

 ```
 harmonize_snpeffect_toALT(